sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 3     | recommended | From {{SWID}}, "Not absolutely required; the \[Link\]'d software is installed unless specified otherwise."
 {: #tbl-indexed-link-use-values title="Link Use Values"}

 The values above are registered in the IANA "Software Tag Link Use Values" registry defined in {{iana-link-use}}.
 Additional values will likely be registered over time.
-Additionally, the index values 128 through 255 and the name prefix "x_" have been reserved for private use.

 # URI Schemes